Dr. Ronald B. Standler

 My summary of copyright law in the USA considers copyright infringement on the Internet, as well as fair use, photocopy machines, and plagiarism.

 My long essay on plagiarism in colleges in the USA discusses legal aspects and academic policy.
-Because I specialize in both higher-education law and copyright law, I look at plagiarism in colleges and universities from two perspectives.
+Because I work in both higher-education law and copyright law, I look at plagiarism in colleges and universities from two perspectives.
+In June 2003, the U.S. Supreme Court in Dastar ended the use of trademark law (i.e., false designation of origin) to punish plagiarists.
+My essay on plagiarism discusses Dastar and the problems caused by Dastar.

 Williams & Wilkins v.
-U.S., 487 F.2d 1345 (Ct.Cl.
+U.S., 172 U.S.P.Q.
+670 (Ct.Cl.
+1972), rev'd, 487 F.2d 1345 (Ct.Cl.
 1973) is the first case in the USA involving photocopying of copyrighted journals by a library.
-I have posted the entire appellate opinion, together with my annotations and critical analysis of this case.
-I have also posted the entire trial court's opinion, from 172 U.S.P.Q.
-670 (Ct.Cl.
-1972), with my annotations.
+I have posted the entire trial court's opinion and the entire appellate opinion, together with my annotations and critical analysis of this case.

 Law (e.g., statutes, judicial opinions, government regulations) in the USA is not copyrightable subject matter, although — bizarrely — at least 17 states in the USA attempt to copyright either their statutes or judicial opinions, and for-profit companies publish most of the law used in the USA.
 My essay traces the history of copyright for law in the USA, and explains the recent rise of public-domain citation formats for judicial opinions.